TriplyDB/Documentation/blog/2023-03-password-validation-2fa/index.md

 2. The more diverse characters used, the [better](https://pages.nist.gov/800-63-3/sp800-63b.html#a3-complexity).
 That means we don't have to stick to letters, numbers and punctuation marks, but we can even include smileys (😀) or other unicode characters (❤⛔👀).
 3. A good password should not be leaked: There are corpuses available (such as [have i been pwned?](https://haveibeenpwned.com)) that includes leaked passwords gathered from data breaches of popular websites.
 As some people tend to re-use passwords between websites, such corpuses may leave them vulnerable to attack.
 If john@doe.com reuses the same password for many websites, and one of this website has been breached, then all others accounts of John Doe will be vulnerable.
 4. Avoid using dictionary words, particularly for shorter passwords.
 Having dictionary words only would leave you vulnerable to a brute-force attach where an automated script repeatedly tries to enter a password using commonly-used words.
 5. The password should not include repetitive or sequential characters.
 Examples are `aaaaaa`, `12345`, or even `asdfg` (letters close to each other on your keyboard).
-Such passwords are too easy to guess
+Such passwords are too easy to guess.
 6. Context-specific words should not be allowed as they are too easy to guess.
 Examples are using the word `TriplyDB` or your username in the password.

 ## Examples of bad password policies.